francolmenar-UT/Software-Testing-and-Reverse-Engineering/lab1/README.md

 ### javac-run.sh

 It compiles the generated java code from `new_regex.py`.
 The parameters accepted by it are:
-- [f] : Indicates which RERS folders are going to be considered.
+- `-f` : Indicates which RERS folders are going to be considered.
-- [h] : Prints a message explaining the usage of the script.
+- `-h` : Prints a message explaining the usage of the script.

  ### java-run.sh

 It runs the compiled code generated from `javac` command.
 The parameters accepted by it are:
-- [d] : Set Depth or Breath search.
+- `-d` : Set Depth or Breath search.
 It can take as value `true` or `false` being the first for Depth and the last for Breath search.
 As default it is set to true.
 Its usage is as follows.

     .\java-run.sh -d true

-- [f] : Indicates which RERS folders are going to be considered.
+- `-f` : Indicates which RERS folders are going to be considered.

-- [t] : Sets the maximum amount of time assigned to the execution of the file.
+- `-t` : Sets the maximum amount of time assigned to the execution of the file.
 The input can be introduced in minutes, seconds or hours, but it must be specified by `s`, `m` or `h`.
 As a default it is set to one minute.

     .\java-run.sh -t 2m

-- [v] : Specifies if the full output is going to be displayed or not on the terminal.
+- `-v` : Specifies if the full output is going to be displayed or not on the terminal.
 It does not take any parameter as input.
 As a default the output is not printed.

     .\java-run.sh -v

-- [h] : Prints a message explaining the usage of the script.
+- `-h` : Prints a message explaining the usage of the script.
 The output is the following.

     -d | --depth [ true || false ]